selivan/opvn-2uplinks-failover/README.md

 You can not get this behaviour with config 'route' option, because it establishes routes even if connection is not realy alive.
 This is why you need scripts.

-I tried to make scripts convenient: routes are written to separate file, so you may have opne script, and many tunnel configs with routes file for each pari.
+I tried to make scripts convenient: routes are written to separate file, so you may have one script, and many tunnel configs with routes file for each pair.
 Example:

 ```
 # First failover connection